Manuel87/NobotoFlex/0-install/README.md

 ### Install

-1. Move the “multipolation.min.py” to the script folder of Glyphs.
+1. Move the two python scripts to the scripts folder of Glyphs.
+(Glyphs > Script > Open Scripts Folder)
-2. Now it is executable in Glyphs via: Script > Metapolation :)
+2. Now it is executable in Glyphs via: Script > “Metapolation” / “Export Instances as UFO” :)

 ### Feautres
 - Infinte numbers of Axes